-Here, at SFXC we are continually amazed by the far reaching and innovative uses and applications for our colour changing products, never more so than when we were approached by The Tate Modern mid last year to tackle a very ambitious and unprecedented application for world-renowned Cuban installation and performance artist Tanya Bruguera, we of course, took up the challenge and for a few months immersed ourselves in the exciting world of modern art!
+Here at SFXC, we are continually amazed by the far reaching and innovative applications for our colour changing products.
+Mid last year, we were approached by The Tate Modern to tackle a very ambitious and unprecedented project.
+The team were excited to learn we'd be collaborating with world-renowned Cuban installation and performance artist Tania Bruguera.
+For several months, we immersed ourselves in the exciting world of modern art!

-The challenge was our biggest yet, to produce a colour changing floor for the Tate Moderns' gargantuan turbine hall- all 200,000 square feet of it (gulp!).
-This was going to take enormous volumes of product and many, many hours of research and military planning.
-Firstly we had to consider the fact that over the 6 months, that the installation would be seen by an estimated 1 million visitors who would pass through this area of this world class gallery .
-Not only passing through, but visitors would also be sitting on it, laying on it, touching it, scuffing it, rolling around on it . ..
+The challenge was our biggest yet: to produce a colour changing floor for the Tate Moderns' gargantuan Turbine Hall - all 200,000 square feet of it (gulp!).
+This was going to take enormous volumes of product, many, many hours of research and precise military planning.
+Firstly, we had to consider the fact that over 6 months, the installation would be seen by an estimated 1 million visitors who would pass through this world class gallery . . . well, also sitting on it, laying on it, touching it, scuffing it, rolling around on it . . !

-This floor had to be tough and hardwearing in the extreme.
-Not only did we have to think about the long-term durability but we also had to consider the change in temperature from Autumn into Winter how these changes would affect the flooring.
-From the atmospheric temperatures within the cathedral like void of The Turbine Hall itself to the temperatures within the substrate of the Turbine Hall floor, concrete, cold concrete- our work had only just begun.
+So this floor had to be tough and hard wearing in the extreme.
+Not only did we have to think about the long-term durability but also how the change in temperature from Autumn into Winter would affect the flooring.
+From the atmospheric temperatures within the cathedral like void of The Turbine Hall itself, to the cold concrete of the Turbine Hall's floor . . . our work had only just begun.

-We travelled regularly to our amazing capital city of London for research, development and implementation meetings with the wonderful team at The Tate Modern and with Tania Bruguerra, whose brainchild this was.
-Together we explored several colour changing ideas before finally deciding on Thermochromic, which reacts at a 'touch temperature'.
+We travelled regularly to our amazing capital city of London for research, development and implementation meetings with the wonderful team at The Tate Modern and with Tania Bruguera, whose brainchild this was.
+Together, we explored several colour changing ideas before finally deciding on Thermochromic, which reacts at a 'touch temperature'.

-Back at SFXC headquarters on the sleepy East Sussex coast we began testing, test upon test, late nights and early mornings until finally we have produced a product everyone was in agreement with, a Thermochromic colour changing floor that responded to body temperature.
-The particular Thermochromic ink we used reacts to a mid range activation.
-So when heated to the temperature of the body, the ink clears to show what lies underneath it.
-Tania's idea was to have only one large image to 'reveal' and this would be achieved by people working together as a group using the heat from their bodies.
+Back at SFXC headquarters on the sleepy East Sussex coast, we began testing, test upon test, late nights and early mornings until finally - we produced a perfect Thermochromic colour changing ink with a mid range activation temperature.
+When heated to body temperature, the ink clears to show what lies underneath it.
+Tania's idea was to 'reveal' one large image, which was to be achieved by people working together as a group using the heat from their bodies.